Music of New York City: Music history

 The first music performed in the area that is now New York City was that of the Lenape Native Americans who lived there.
 However, little is known of these peoples' musical lives.
 The earliest documented music comes after the foundation of the city (then called New Amsterdam) by Dutch explorers, who controlled the area until the British conquest in 1664.
 The music of New York's colonial era was primarily British in character, gradually evolving as the United States became independent and developed a distinct culture; the influence of African-American music became very important as the city's African American population increased throughout the 18th and 19th centuries.

 By the 1830s, New York was gradually becoming the most important cultural center in the United States, and was a home for many varieties of folk, popular and classical music.
 Late in the 19th century, many influential conservatories and venues were founded, including the world-famous Metropolitan Opera House and Carnegie Hall.
 New York's status as a center for musical development continued into the 20th century, leading to the foundation of many companies associated with the American music industry in the city.
 These companies included sheet music publishers, based around an area called Tin Pan Alley, and later record labels and other organizations and institutions.
 The rise of the Broadway theatres began in the early part of the century; the songs from Broadways musicals became some of the earliest American popular music, and eventually came to be treated as pop standards.

+NYC is famous for its subway musicians.
+The Music Under New York program started as a pilot project in 1985 and was officially established as a full program under MTA Arts & Design in January 1987.
+The launch of the program followed a 1985 court challenge that declared the previous city-wide ban on subway performances unconstitutional.
+Acclaimed musicians who play in the NYC subway regularly are Natalia Paruz (also known as the "Saw Lady"' for playing the musical saw), Afrikumba Utibe Drummers, Anthony Carrera sitar and handpan, and G Wyll (guitarist and vocalist).